How to simulate L\'evy flights in a steep potential: An explicit splitting numerical scheme: Cauchy noise in a steep potential: Splitting schemes

 Moreover, all moments of order $q\in (0,9)$ of the scheme converge to the corresponding moments of the process $X$.
-More precisely, there is a convergence rate $\gamma\in (0,\infty)$ such that for any $T\in[0,\infty)$ \ba \sup_{kh\in[0, T]}\E |X^h_{kh}-X_{kh}|^q=\mathcal{O}(h^\gamma),\quad h\to 0, \ea see statements 2, 3, and 4 in Appendix \ref{a:general} for a precise formulation.
+More precisely, there is a convergence rate $\gamma\in (0,\infty)$ such that for any $T\in[0,\infty)$

+see statements 2, 3, and 4 in Appendix \ref{a:general} for a precise formulation.
 This result is illustrated in Fig.~\ref{f:SP}, where we observe exponentially fast convergence of empirical moments $\langle |X^h_{kh}|^q\rangle$ to the corresponding moments of the limit distribution $X_\infty$, with the variance of the approximations increasing as the order $q$ approaches the critical value $9$.

 Whereas the convergence of moments up to $q=6$ is very accurate, the 8th absolute moment appears to be underestimated.
 This phenomenon can be explained as follows.